sMamooler/Higgs-Boson-Classification/README.md

-# CS - 433 : ML Project 1
-## Detecting the Higgs Boson by analyzing proton collisions
+ # Detecting the Higgs Boson by analyzing proton collisions
-This is the first project of the EPFL Machine Learining course.
 In this project, we aim at solving the Higgs Boson classification, a problem posed by the CERN.

 ## Folders/files
 In the this folder are the following files: